Gainsight Bulk API

 - Navigate to the cURL API section.
 The cURL Command textbox is displayed.

-- Click GENERATE. cURL Command is generated.
+- Click Generate. cURL Command is generated.

 Note: Sub-domain generated in the cURL command is different from the sub-domain of the current org.
 You can run the command as generated without changing the sub-domain.
 Tenant is identified uniquely with the entered access key.

 - Enter the cURL command in the Terminal or Command Prompt and submit.
-The data is ingested into the object successfully.|
+The data is ingested into the target object successfully.